 If you enjoy stats and figures, you might appreciate the research of Australian Sociologists on the topic of travel scams, or for more entertainment-style education, use travel influencer-produced educational videos on Youtube to learn about stories and examples of travel scams.

 Solo travel, especially for teenagers, requires the ability to handle unfamiliar surroundings (and sometimes overwhelming stimuli) without another person at your side.
 Some of us are naturally better at this than others.
 All of us can grow skills to get more confident exploring the world on our own.

-Here’s a progressive list of ways that teenagers can enjoy more and more solo travel”-ish” experiences as they wait and save money to solo travel as a young adult.
+Here’s a progressive list of ways that teenagers can enjoy solo travel”-ish” experiences as they wait and save money to travel as a legal adult.

 Going hiking alone is a great way to begin getting your feet wet as a solo traveler.
 See, essentially, solo travel is all about growing the ability to explore unfamiliar places with curiosity.
 A natural environment like a forest can be a good way to start.

-Naturally, with a recommendation to hike alone, I need to add a caveat: solo hiking can be dangerous- super dangerous!
-In the mountains outside Seattle, multiple travelers get lost every year simply by taking a wrong turn or stepping off of the trail to relieve themselves.
+Naturally, with a recommendation to hike alone, I need to add a caveat.
+Solo hiking can be dangerous- super dangerous!
+In the mountains outside Seattle, multiple travelers get lost every year simply by taking a wrong turn or stepping off of the trail.

 If you choose to hike alone to prepare for solo travel, follow all relevant advice for hiking alone including: